 As stated in the adopted CARP, "to implement GHG and resilience strategies, Alameda will need to use a mix of federal, regional, state, and local dollars and grants."
 Staff continues to communicate with other agencies and organizations to identify and selectively pursue grant opportunities.
 At the local level, the Capital Improvement Plan (CIP) will be a key source of funding for prioritized projects in the near-term.
-To help fund CIP projects, the City Council will use funding from a number of sources, including the Water Quality fee, approved by Alameda property owners 2019.
+To help fund CIP projects, the City Council will use funding from a number of sources, including the Water Quality fee, approved by Alameda property owners in 2019.

 The adopted CARP also mentions the possibility of creating a "Climate Fund," which could be used for matching grants, offsetting permit fees, retrofitting buildings and purchasing carbon offsets.
-At this stage in our overall CARP implementation process, staff intends to develop a more comprehensive funding plan in 2020, which aligns with project and program priorities for the coming years.
+Staff intends to develop a more comprehensive funding plan for CARP projects in 2020 which ensure progress toward CARP goals while adapting to reduced revenues due to the economic downturn driven by COVID-19.